buggyrace/buggy-race-about/docs/hosting/index.md

 or your institution's infrastructure, or on a third-party hosting provider), or in the cloud, using Heroku.

-The students do **not** their programming work on the race server — that happens on their own machines (or in the cloud): see [Where to run the app?](../buggy-editor/running-where).
+The students do **not** do their programming work on the race server — that happens on their own machines (or in the cloud): see [Where to run the app?](../buggy-editor/running-where).